Desno365/Desno365.github.io/minecraft/turrets-mod/index.md

 ## Known bugs and issues

-• If you go far away from a turret it will be removed automatically by Minecraft (but added in your inventory), I'm trying to fix this problem.<br><br>
+• If you go far away from a turret it will be removed automatically by Minecraft (but added in your inventory).<br><br>
-• If you find a bug report it in the [minecraft-forum.net thread][thread].
+If you find a bug report it in the [minecraft-forum.net thread][thread].

 ---